 - Forza Motorsport 8 trailer, release date, news and more

-That doesn’t leave us much to go on.
-But it looks like Fabel 4 is going to have a lot of the tonal elements that made up the Fable games but likey with a larger and more detailed world delivered courtesy of the power of the Xbox Series X. We’ve done a bit of digging to bring you what we know about Fable 4 so far, including a heavy dose of speculation.
+We’ve also done a bit of digging around to bring you what we know about Fable 4 so far, albeit with a heavy dose of speculation.
 So come with us on a journey to find out more about Fable 4.

 Fable 4 news and rumors (updated September 29)